blackboard/hayabusa/README.md

 Hayabusa
 ========

 We all love saving time.
-Hayabusa B2 gives you a new way to do what you want to do in Blackboard Learn, QUICKLY!.
+Hayabusa B2 is a productivity tool that gives you a new way to do what you want to do in Blackboard Learn, QUICKLY!.
 Hayabusa features:
 * Quickly executable commands via keyboard input
 * Voice recognition for Chrom browsers version 11 and above
 * Keyboard shortcuts
 * Extensibility to make Hayabusa smarter and do more

 ## Keyboard Shortcuts
-* 'shift + up': Open command bar
+* 'shift + up' - Open command bar
-* 'shirt + down': Close commmand bar
+* 'shirt + down' - Close commmand bar
-* 'enter': Execute command
+* 'enter' - Execute command

+## Search
+* ':' - Wildcard

 ## Requirements
 * Blackboard Learn version: 9.1 SP10